boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Disadvantages
  - Cannot store TF information along terms as its a non-positional index
  - Produces false positive matches
- - Query execution time is linear in the collection size (bitfunnel is all about reducing this to an extent)
+ - Query execution time is linear in the collection size (bitfunnel is about reducing this to an extent)
  - Memory bandwidth of the machine limits how large the index can grow on a single machine

 So with the above I had a further think and decided I should try either an inverted index, a trie or bitsignatures.
 Before I quickly create some simple implementations of each to establish how they perform, lets get an estimate of how much storage each is going to require.